Lydia Rea 30 /8/2018, Amazon review

 The author makes the subject come alive with a naturally amusing story-telling style, and with references to popular culture and its links to advances in technology.
 I’d definitely recommend this to seasoned programmers as well as people just starting out in the IT sector interested in understanding how it all began!

-The Programmer's Odyssey is a memoir of the career of one of the pioneering commercial programmers who started work in the early days of the digital age.
+The Programmer's Odyssey is an 'in the trenches' memoir of the career of one of the pioneering commercial programmers who started work in the early days of the digital age.

 The author writes about his working life in the IT trenches and in the Preface he says: